yuta-game-music/simutrans-otrp/documentation/OTRP_information_en.md

 - **stop_at_intersection_without_traffic_light**: When this is enabled, road vehicles will stop at all intersections without traffic lights.
 This is disabled by default.
 - **advance_to_end** : When this is enabled, trains always advance to the ends of platforms.
 When false, trains stop at the exact coordinates specified in the schedule as long as the platform is long enough to accomodate the entire convoy.
 This is the same behavior as in Simutrans Standard, and is enabled by default.
 - **routecost_halt**, **routecost_wait**: These settings determine passenger routing behavior.
 A cost is assigned to each stop and transfer made along a journey, with passengers choosing journeys with the lowest cost. routecost_halt is the cost of each stop; the default value is 1. routecost_wait is the cost of each transfer, with a default value of 8.
+- **first_come_first_serve** : By changing it, the first passenger who arrives at the station or stop gets on the train first.
+This is disabled by default.

 # Compatibility
 ## Add-on compatibility